What is employers' liability insurance?

 What is the difference between public liability and employers’ liability?

-The difference between these two fundamental business insurance policies is where the claim is coming from.
-If a claim is being brought against you by a person from outside your business, you’ll need to use public liability cover.
-Alternatively, if someone from inside your company is making a claim, you’ll use your employers’ liability insurance.
+The difference between these business insurance policies is where the claim comes from.
+If it comes from a person from outside your business, you’ll use public liability cover.
+If they work inside your company, you’ll use employers’ liability insurance.

 What are some real-life examples of Hiscox employers’ liability claims?